koraktor/gallerist/README.md

 ## Future plans

  * Support for internal categories like photo stream and videos
- * Support for moments, faces and places
+ * Support for moments and places
  * Performance improvements
  * Easier installation, e.g. through [Homebrew][brew]